top of page

 The "Melmar" Mansion as it looks today

-The Philadelphia skyline can be seen in the distance in the picture above (just above the horizon in the top right corner...)
+The Philadelphia skyline can be seen in the distance in the picture below (just above the horizon in the top right corner...)

-During the Gilded Age, the area north of Philadelphia surrounding Melmar became the home of summer estates for many of Philadelphia's elite families including Edward T. Stotesbury (1849-1938) who built Whitemarsh Hall, and Peter A.B.
-Widener (1834-1915) who built Lynnewood Hall, both just a few miles away from Melmar
+During the Gilded Age, the area north of Philadelphia surrounding Melmar became the home of summer estates for many of America's elite families including several mansions that exceeded 100,000 square feet in size such as Whitemarsh Hall, built in 1916 by Edward T. Stotesbury (1849-1938), and Lynnewood Hall, built in 1899 by Peter A.B.
+Widener (1834-1915), both just a few miles away from Melmar.

-• 147 room Whitemarsh Hall was built in 1916, and at the time of its demolition in 1980 it was the third-largest private residence in the United States and remains as the largest American house ever to be demolished on purpose.
-Melmar's Nicholas Biddle had several connections with E.T.
-Stotesbury - they were both members of the same Country Club and were both board members there (the Huntingdon Valley Country Club), Stotesbury was a partner at Biddle's grandfather Anthony J. Drexel's (1826-1893) Drexel & Co, and Stotesbury's daughter was the wife of the founding partner of the firm that Biddle for worked from 1915-23.
+• 147 room Whitemarsh Hall was built in 1916 for E.T.
+Stotesbury, and at the time of its demolition in 1980 it was the third-largest private residence in the United States and remains as the largest American house ever to be demolished on purpose.
+Melmar's Nicholas Biddle had several connections with Stotesbury:

 2.0 miles Glencairn c1928 - Raymond Pitcairn